 First, it's immutable.
 This makes Saying instances very easy to reason about in multi-threaded environments as well as single-threaded environments.
 Second, it uses the JavaBeans standard for the id and content properties.
 This allows Jackson to serialize it to the JSON we need.
 The Jackson object mapping code will populate the id field of the JSON object with the return value of #getId(), likewise with content and #getContent().
-Lastly, the bean leverages validation to ensure the content size is no greater than 3.

 Note: The JSON serialization here is done by Jackson, which supports far more than simple JavaBean objects like this one.
-In addition to the sophisticated set of annotations, you can even write your custom serializers and descrializers.
+In addition to the sophisticated set of annotations, you can even write your custom serializers and deserializers.